Alkesst/pytelbot/README.md

 ```python
     bot.send_message(chat_id=chat_id, text='`' + str(chat_id) + '`', reply_to_message_id=update.message.message_id, parse_mode='Markdown')
 ```

+The module telegram_tweet.py connects the telegram bot with @PyTwe_bot (http://www.github.com/alkesst/pytwe-bot).
+The method new_tweet, post the tweet and returns the link where the tweet was posted.

 All the methods' arguments are bot and update.
 With bot you can make actions like, sending messages, photos, etc...
 With update you can get information of the message like the chat object, user object, etc...